 Creating negative personas involves the same process, but it delivers the opposite results.
 These personas help you figure out which leads ultimately don't fit your business.
 They help you fine-tune your marketing and sales efforts by showing whom you shouldn't try to convert.

 To develop your company's exclusionary personas, you could interview:

 Clients who bought from you but didn't spend much

 Clients who weren't happy with your products and services

 People who might like your content and follow you on social media but never buy from you

 By talking to these people, you can determine the habits and characteristics of not-so-ideal customers.
 You'll be able to spot the types of leads that may seem promising at first but won't really be worth pursuing.

 Let's Just be Friends

 Want help creating your personas?
-Our buyer persona worksheets we use during our clients' marketing workshops make it easy to gather information on the leads you want as well as the ones you don't, and they are available for you to download and use for free.
+The buyer persona worksheets we use during our clients' marketing workshops make it easy to gather information on the leads you want as well as the ones you don't, and they are available for you to download and use for free.
 There is a reason this is one of our most frequently downloaded pieces of content.

 Lindsey is the director of web strategy at Tribute Media and holds a B.A. in English and Communication with an emphasis in Journalism.